History of Robert F. Kennedy in Timeline

 Robert F. Kennedy

-Robert F. Kennedy (RFK) was a significant figure in American politics and law.
-He served as the 64th United States Attorney General from 1961 to 1964 and as a U.S. Senator from New York from 1965 until his assassination in 1968.
+Robert F. Kennedy (RFK) was a prominent American politician and lawyer.
+He served as the 64th U.S. Attorney General from 1961 to 1964 and as a U.S. Senator from New York from 1965 until his assassination in 1968.
 At the time of his death, he was a leading candidate for the Democratic presidential nomination.
-A prominent member of the Democratic Party alongside his brothers John and Ted, RFK is remembered as an icon of modern American liberalism.
+Like his brothers, John and Ted, RFK was a key figure in the Democratic Party and a symbol of modern American liberalism.

-1918: Migratory Bird Treaty Act
+1918: Migratory Bird Treaty Act of 1918

-In 1961, as attorney general, Kennedy targeted prominent Mafia leaders like Carlos Marcello and Joey Aiuppa.
-Aiuppa was convicted of violating of the Migratory Bird Treaty Act of 1918.
+In 1961, as attorney general, Kennedy targeted prominent Mafia leaders like Carlos Marcello and Joey Aiuppa; Aiuppa was convicted of violating of the Migratory Bird Treaty Act of 1918.

 Others born on this day/year

-1938: Moved to London
+1938: Family Moved to London

-1940: Returned to the United States
+1940: Kennedy Family Returned to US

 In 1940, the Kennedy family returned to the United States just before the outbreak of World War II in Europe.
-Robert was then sent to boarding schools in New England.

-In September 1942, Robert Kennedy enrolled at Milton Academy in Milton, Massachusetts, for his 11th and 12th grades.
-He later graduated from Milton in May 1944.
+In September 1942, Robert F. Kennedy attended Milton Academy, a preparatory school near Boston, Massachusetts, for 11th and 12th grades.

-1943: Enlisted in United States Naval Reserve
+1943: Enlisted in US Naval Reserve

-In March 1944, Robert Kennedy was released from active duty in the United States Naval Reserve.
-He then entered the V-12 Navy College Training Program at Harvard College.
+In March 1944, Robert Kennedy was released from active duty and left Milton Academy early to report to the V-12 Navy College Training Program at Harvard College.

-May 1944: Graduated from Milton Academy
+May 1944: Graduation from Milton Academy

-August 1944: Death of Joseph P. Kennedy Jr.
+August 1944: Death of Joseph Kennedy Jr.

 November 1944: Relocated to Bates College